ThalesGroup/secure-ml/security-plan/ml-secplan.md

+# Security Plan for Machine Learning Systems

 ## Purpose
-The purpose of this security plan is to establish a framework for ensuring the security, privacy, and integrity of machine learning (ML) systems within the organization.
+The purpose of this security plan (SecPlan) is to establish a framework for ensuring the security, privacy, and integrity of machine learning (ML) systems within the organization.
 This policy outlines activities, responsibilities, and best practices to protect ML models, data, and infrastructure from unauthorized access, malicious attacks, and privacy breaches.

 ## Applicability
 This SecPlan is applicable whenever organization employees are: